CoderCookE/goaround/readme.md

 # GoAround
 A simple HTTP load balancer that is capable of managing multiple server instances in a pool and balancing the incoming requests across those instances.
-If no backend instances are avaible a 503 error will be returned.
+If no backend instances are available a 503 error will be returned.

 ## Make file